 Rob Addy has represented plaintiffs and defendants in dozens of multi-million and billion-dollar cases across the country.
 He has significant trial and pretrial experience in all types of large, complex cases, with a particular emphasis on patent and antitrust work.
 Past clients include Fortune 50 companies, small businesses, local technology startups, private equity firms, and major pharmaceutical manufacturers.
-He has litigated before eighteen different federal district courts, three federal appeals courts, three state courts, as well as the Judicial Panel on Multidistrict Litigation.
+He has litigated before eighteen different federal district courts, three federal appeals courts, five state courts, as well as the Judicial Panel on Multidistrict Litigation.
 A former journalist who helped produce Emmy-award winning documentaries for PBS, Rob’s focus as a litigator is finding creative ways to convey complex stories to judges and juries.